networknext/next/docs/run_a_test_client.md

 next client
 ```

-Now you should after a minute or so see your client session in the portal, but this time it is (almost certainly) not accelerated:
+Now you should after a minute or so see your client session in the portal, but this time it is probably not accelerated:

 <img width="1470" alt="image" src="https://github.com/networknext/next/assets/696656/a226a658-2239-4088-ab8a-277fdc1ad49d">